-Documents proposed to be delivered electronically should be recreated in electronic format, rather than scanned into electronic format.
+(2) As with documents filed under SEDAR, documents proposed to be delivered electronically should be recreated in electronic format, rather than scanned into electronic format.
 This is recommended because scanned documents can be difficult to transmit, store and retrieve on a cost-efficient basis and may be difficult to view upon retrieval.